liferay/lexicon-site/src/pages/docs/designPrinciples/grid.md

 ![form element internal spacing](../../../images/Grid05.png)

-The lexicon system is a 12 column structure based on the Bootstrap CSS Grid, where we introduce a change in the value of the gutter to fit our base grid.
+The Lexicon system is a 12 column structure based on the Bootstrap CSS Grid, where we introduce a change in the value of the gutter to fit our base grid.
 In this case the gutter would be 24px.
 A value that we find repeated in other basic structural references of the system.

 ![form element internal spacing](../../../images/Grid06.png)